14 Jan 2023

 Trucking rates in the U.S.

 Trucking rates in the U.S. are nearly 30% higher than previously recorded in April of 2021.
 This increase is largely due to fuel costs, which are up almost 40% since last year.
 But also there is the issue of accommodating the 60 to 40 percent import to export ratio.
-Decreasing exports and increasing imports […]
+Decreasing exports and increasing imports are […]

 Read More